etherpixie/data_science_for_cyber_security/README.md

 This repository currently contains two Python Jupyter notebook scripts:<br>

-1 - <a href="https://github.com/etherpixie/data_science_for_cyber_security/blob/main/Monte%20Carlo%20for%20Cyber-Threats.ipynb">Monte Carlo for Cyber-Threats.ipynb</a> uses a Monte Carlo simulation to calculate the total cyber-value-at-risk for a portfolio of cyber threats.
+1 - <a href="https://github.com/etherpixie/data_science_for_cyber_security/blob/main/Monte%20Carlo%20for%20Cyber-Threats.ipynb">Monte Carlo for Cyber-Threats.ipynb</a> uses a Monte Carlo simulation to calculate the total cyber-value-at-risk for a portfolio of cyber threats. <br>
 2 - <a href="https://github.com/etherpixie/data_science_for_cyber_security/blob/main/I%20-%20Credit%20card%20fraud%20detection%20with%20Random%20Forest.ipynb">I - Credit card fraud detection with Random Forest.ipynb</a> addresses an imbalanced dataset and uses a random forest classifier in credit card fraud detection.

 <H2>MONTE CARLO FOR CYBER RISK</H2>